 SAT or ACT: Which Is Better for You?

 Before registering for either exam, determine which one is required by the schools you have selected to attend.
-The SAT is accepted by the vast majority of American universities, but many schools will consider the ACT in lieu of the SAT.
-Some schools will accept either score so your best bet is to try them both and select your higher score for submission.
+Until about five years ago, SAT was preferred by the vast majority of American universities, and just a few schools would consider the ACT in lieu of the SAT.
+Post-COVID, we are seeing a trend in which submitting a score is “optional,” or the university is willing to accept either exam score.
+Your best bet is to try them both and select your higher score for submission.
 Since the SAT and ACT are geared towards different types of students, your goal is to find the test which best measures your skill set and offers you the chance to get the highest possible score.
 Here are a few generalizations about both exams which may assist in making your decision.

 In a Nutshell…